gmalecha/categorical-unification/README.md

   - This is likely closely related to higher-order unification which is undecidable in general.
   - How does this arise in the categorical understanding?
+- This might also be a good place to play around with rewriting (e.g.
+  Knuth-Bendix completion) because I will already have syntactic languages that should be easy to work with.